ucscXena/ux-resource-for-ucsc-genomics-institute/best-practices/basic-visual-design.md

 ## Icons

-* Generic icons rarely help - make them specific
+* Avoid generic icons, they rarely help.
+Make them specific.
-* Icons are good when they show what they represent, either to help me the first time or the second time when i return
+* Good icons show what they represent, either to help me the first time or the second time when I return.
-* Icons are also good as redundant coding
+* Good icons can also be used redundant coding.
+If an icon and text are used together, someone might not understand the text but may understand the icon.

 ## Use of Color

-* Fewer colors is better.
-If you use color, do so sparingly but effectively - think about why you're using color.
+* Use color sparingly but effectively - think about why you're using color and what you are trying to tell the user with that color.
 * If you're doing a logo or something extraordinary, pick something uncommon to make you stick out.

 ## Patterns